 When I went to my hairdresser I asked her to check my hair to see if she could notice where it had been falling out.
 She said she couldn’t and reassured me it was fine.
 It went on for almost a year and then it settled down.
 Thankfully.

 For most people hair loss after pregnancy is a temporary thing and normally settles within the year, or once breastfeeding stops.
 However, sometimes it can last longer than 12 months, because of stress or being overtired.
 But again it tends to be temporary.

 On very rare occasions, it can lead to more permanent hair loss.
 In these instances it tends to be where there is a history of genetic hair loss.
 Some women will look to find a solution such as hair growth boosters.
-Others will seek advice from a specialist somewhere such as the Harley Street Hair Clinic to discuss the options of hair transplant.
+Others will seek advice from a specialist.
 There is a solution for everyone.

 Did you suffer from hair loss after your pregnancy?